 An actual glimmer of hope—that's what Lucy saw; a glimmer of silver lying just in reach of her fingers.
 She took hold of it, mindful that her attacker would not see her.
-The engraving on the key was foreign to her touch, and she knew instinctively that it was not one of hers.
+The engraving on the key was foreign to her touch, and she knew that it wasn't one of hers.
 It was most probably the new trio of keys she received from the cursed Oración Seis mage.
-There was only one way to know whether it was still contracted to Angel, and that was to see whether the foreign spiritwould answer her call.
+There was only one way to know whether it was still contracted to Angel, and that was to see whether the foreign spirit would answer her call.

 Despite the odds, Lucy gripped it hard.